Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 You can create your own form of any type (Feedback, Survey, etc,) using your Gmail account.
 Google form supports unlimited surveys and respondents.

-You can sign up for using the free version of this tool.
+You can sign up using the free version of this tool.
 It is easy to use and flexible.

 Lime Survey ( Erstwhile PHP Surveyor)